Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - Because the board is only for testing, it can be patched if necessary.
 It will not be resold.

-These things need to be checked.
+These things need to be added to the to-do list and then checked.

 All the components could be susceptible to the radio fields from the XBee module.
 So, ensure that power rails and input output have high-frequency capacitor decoupling.
 R.C filter and that voltage level be set mid common mode voltage range to avoid any diode rectification of picked up emissions.